I Was a Cat from a Book

 I Was a Cat from a Book is an album by the Scottish singer-songwriter James Yorkston, released in 2012 on Domino Records.
 The album was co-produced by the Welsh singer David Wrench and features a guest appearance by Kathryn Williams.

 Critical reception

 The album received generally positive reviews.
 The Line of Best Fit said, "Yorkston exposes and plays with his emotional connection to life around him, showing once again that he is able to put pen to paper in a way that his contemporaries can only dream of", while The Arts Desk praised "Yorkston’s well-crafted songs, swathed in atmospheric strings, and tinged with melancholy and mystery".
+Reviewing the album for Drowned in Sound, Aaron Lavery described it as "a James Yorkston record... with enough shading in the corners and drawing over the lines to add new sparks of interest," awarding it a score of 7 out of 10.